 In this second part of our trilogy, exploring new markets for Gibraltar businesses who are looking to expand beyond the EU, we explore one of the world’s innovation powerhouses, the start-up nation – Israel.

 Located right at the opposite end of the Mediterranean Sea to Gibraltar, Israel is a relatively small country with a population of approximately 9 million, with an area similar to the size of Wales.
 The population of Israel is very diverse with the Jewish population accounting for 74% and comprises of Jews which have arrived from all corners of the world.
 Of the Jewish population, about 20% are of Russian/ex-Soviet Union origin, and whilst the majority of Israelis are secular, about 21% are orthodox religious.
 The Arab population in Israel accounts for 21% of the total population.
 Diversity is also a big contributor to the Israeli start-up state of mind.
-Israel is a country of immigrants.
+Israel is a country of immigrants and it has been compared in those lengths with America, to understand Why, check here this post named first Gen Americans.
 Almost two-thirds of the population is made up of newcomers who were willing to uproot themselves and move to a new country.
 These natural risk-takers are the perfect candidates to become entrepreneurs.

 This openness to risk-taking along with the need to overcome numerous existential threats have turned Israel into the second largest start-up ecosystem in the world, following Silicon Valley.
 Almost every reputable multinational tech company in the world has a Research & Development centre in Israel, including Intel, IBM, Amazon, Microsoft, Google, Facebook, and Apple.
 Most of these centres were a result of making local acquisitions of Israeli start-ups.
 Thus, if you are looking to develop a new product or looking to find a technological solution that can optimise your business operations in one way or another, Israel is the place to look at.